ARM-software/abi-aa/aapcs64/aapcs64.rst

 * The subroutine behaves as follows:

-  * If ``PTR`` does not point to a valid buffer with the required size, the behavior of calling this subroutine is undefined.
+  * If ``PTR`` is not 16-byte aligned, the program aborts in some platform- specific manner.

-  * If ZA state is 'active' on entry, then it is 'dormant' on normal return.
+  * Otherwise if ``PTR`` does not point to a valid buffer with the required size, the behavior of calling this subroutine is undefined.

+  * If ZA state is `active <ZA active state>`_ on entry, then it is `dormant <ZA dormant state>`_ on normal return.
 Otherwise the ZA state is unchanged.

-  * For the address ``PTR->VALID`` at an unspecified offset in the buffer, the value 0 is written to ``PTR->VALID`` and the subroutine returns, if either of the following conditions is true:
+  * For the address ``PTR->VALID`` at an unspecified offset in the buffer, the value 0 is written to ``PTR->VALID`` and the subroutine returns, if one of the following conditions is true:

     * The current thread does not have access to SME.